mmonkey/Relay/README.md

 * `/unregister [contactMethod]` - unreigster your account or a contact method on your account.

-**Note:** Groups are currently not implemented
+**Note:** Groups are currently not implemented.
-.

 ### Carriers
-As of the current release, these are the available carriers.
-You may create an [issue](/issues) to request a new carrier get added.

-* Alltel
-* AT&T
-* Cingular
-* Claro
-* Metro PCS
-* Nextel
-* O2
-* Oi
-* Orange
-* Powertel
-* Sprint
-* SunCom
-* T-Mobile
-* Tim
-* US Cellular
-* Verizon
-* Virgin Mobile
-* Vivo
+Relay already handles just about any [carrier](https://github.com/mmonkey/Relay/blob/master/src/main/java/com/github/mmonkey/Relay/Carriers.java).
+However Relay does not guarantee that every carrier will work.

+If receive duplicate SMS messages, or have any other problems with a carrier, please [submit an issue](/issues).

+**Note:** Some carriers require you to manually activate the receiving of SMS sent via email gateways.

 ## Relay API
 ### Overview
 Relay provides services and classes to create and send email and sms messages.
-For email messages, relay provides an EmailMessage class and TemplatingService that uses [Mustache](https://github.com/spullara/mustache.java) to create modual HTML email messages.
-The RelayService provides serveral methods for sending messages to one or many players.
+For email messages, relay provides an EmailMessage class and TemplatingService that uses [Mustache](https://github.com/spullara/mustache.java) to create modular HTML email messages.
+The RelayService provides several methods for sending messages to one or many players.
 The RelayService allows players to passed in by name, UUID or the Player object.
-Relay tries to keep the most up-to-date player name by hooking into PlayerJoinEvent and PlayerUpdateEvent and checking wether the player's name has changed.
+Relay tries to keep the most up-to-date player name by hooking into PlayerJoinEvent and PlayerUpdateEvent and checking whether the player's name has changed.

 ### Services
 Relay provides two services that any plugin can hook into.